jamie-mh/jgbc/README.md

 ### Using the debugger

 When running LXGBC, adding the ``` -g ``` flag will start the debugger and allow you to step through the roms.
+You can also enter the debugger by pressing the escape key on your keyboard when a rom is running.
 You will be greeted with this:

 ```
     __   _  ____________  ______